-"Rabi and Ibni Zaid are of opinion that this verse is the earliest revelation regarding the permission to fight.
-(Imam Fakhruddin Razi) A remarkable point about the injunction to fight in the way of Allah is that it is very often mentioned in connection with the subject of pilgrimage, as here and in the 3rd and 22nd chapters.† From this circumstance may be concluded what is clearly stated many times, viz., that fighting was permitted or ordained as a measure of self defence and to put a stop to religious persecution, the pilgrimage to Mecca which is one of the four fundamental principles of Islam, being impossible so long as the holy place was in the hands of unbelievers, who had driven the Muslims from Mecca by cruel persecutions.
+"Rabi and Ibni Zaid are of opinion that this earliest revelation regarding verse is the ${f Fakhruddin}$ to fight.
+Imam permission A remarkable point about the injunction to fight in the way of Allah is that it is very often mentioned in connection with the subject of pilgrimage, as here and in the 3rd and 22nd chapters.† From this circumstance may be concluded what is clearly stated many times, viz., that fighting was permitted or ordained as a measure of self defence and to put a stop to religious persecution, the pilgrimage Mecca which is one of the four fundamental principles of Islam, being impossible so long as the holy place was in the hands of unbelievers, who had driven the Muslims from Mecca by cruel persecutions.